Skip to Content

 The court will have the final say whether they believe the parent's change in circumstances is so significant that changing child support is necessary.
 Some parents may agree to this on their own, and other times they may disagree.
 When the parents do not agree to change child support, the requesting parent may file a motion with the court to request a modification.

-To learn more, do not hesitate to contact Sherwood, Johnson & Poles .
-In our 25 years of legal experience in family law, we have handled many such cases which means we understand how child support works in New Jersey and how to ensure you are not taken advantage of during proceedings.
+To learn more, do not hesitate to contact Sherwood, Johnson & Poles.
+In our 25 years of combined legal experience in family law, we have handled many such situations, which means we understand how child support works in New Jersey and how to ensure you are not taken advantage of during proceedings.
+Our team is committed to offering knowledgeable guidance that helps protect your rights and the well-being of your family.

-Our Bergen County Child Support Attorneys Can Help
+Get in Touch with Our Bergen County Child Support Lawyers

 • Personalized Approach For Every Case